-In addition to speech and language deficits, school-age children often present with cognitive issues that impact literacy and other areas of academic achievement as well as social interaction.
+School-age children with speech and language deficits often present with cognitive issues that impact literacy and other areas of academic achievement as well as social interaction.
 This course will review the current research on disorders of attention, memory, perception, executive function and social skills in school-age children.
 The focus is clinical application with a review of assessments that can be used by SLPs, evidence-based practice, and clinical activities that can be used in treatment sessions or in the classroom.
-Offered for 0.2 ASHA CEUs – 2 contact hours.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "Techniques for increasing working memory as related to following increasingly complex directions and auditory comprehension of sentences and stories.
 Learned how cognitive functions relate to receptive language skills and the underlying neurophysiology."
 A.G.
 (Nov.
 2023)

 "I work in a school, so all of this information was very beneficial."
 C.S.
 (Nov.
 2023)